glpi-project/docdev/source/codingstandards.rst

 .. warning::

-   At the momet I'm writing these lines, only the ``inc`` directory hass been made stadards compliant wth the script.
+   At the moment I'm writing these lines, only the ``inc`` directory has been made standards compliant with the script.
 Other directories, such as ``front``, ``ajax`` and so on will probably throw many errors.

 If the above command does not provide any output, then, all is OK :)